gardener/gardener/docs/development/new-kubernetes-version.md

 The following paragraphs describe recurring tasks that need to be performed for each new release.

-### Releasing A New `hyperkube` Image
+### Make Sure A New `hyperkube` Image Is Released

 The [`gardener/hyperkube`](https://github.com/gardener/hyperkube) repository is used to release container images consisting of the `kubectl` and `kubelet` binaries.

-Run the [`.ci/check-and-release`](https://github.com/gardener/hyperkube/blob/master/.ci/check-and-release) script to automatically build the image (make sure Docker is running!), push the images to the GCR (make sure `gcloud` is configured properly!) and publish the release on GitHub (make sure `git` is configured properly!).
+There is a CI/CD job that runs periodically and releases a new `hyperkube` image when there is a new Kubernetes release.
+Before proceeding with the next steps, make sure that a new `hyperkube` image is released for the corresponding new Kubernetes minor version.
+Make sure that container image is present in GCR.

 ### Adapting Gardener